smartdevicelink/sdl_evolution/proposals/nnn-resumption-data-error-handling.md

  - SubscribeVehicleData
  - SubscribeWayPoints

-After success response receiving for all of the persistent data requests to HMI, SDL should send to mobile application `RegisterAppInterfaceResponse(success=true,result_code=SUCCESS)` and OnHashChangeNotification.
+After successful responses received for all HMI requests, SDL should send successful response to mobile application `RegisterAppInterfaceResponse(success=true,result_code=SUCCESS)` and OnHashChangeNotification.

-If HMI responds with any kind of error or does not respond to any requests sent during resumption, SDL should revert already restored data with appropriate RPC's:
+If HMI respond with any kind of error or does not respond to any requests sent during resumption, SDL should revert already restored data with appropriate RPC's:
  - DeleteCommand
  - DeleteSubMenu
  - DeleteInteractionChoiceSet